Lapratomo24/winter-worldcup/README.md

 - Truth be told, I'm not quite sure whether this classifies as a bug since I'm also not very knowledgeable yet in this matter.
 At the end of the project, I came to be interested in installing and importing pandas to sort the leaderboard table in a descending order by value (score column).
 I must have missed something as I was not able to make it work in the end.
 I'll improve my understanding of pandas for future projects.

-- During the creation of this project, I found out that center alignment and colorama module do not work on f-string texts that are preceded or followed by \n which is used to create a new line above or below.
+- During the creation of this project, I found out that center alignment and colorama module do not work on string and f-string texts that are preceded or followed by \n (either former or latter) which is used to create a new line above or below.
 Hence why I ended up using print() for these specific parts of my code.

 ## Testing